 Our office collaborates with many Atlanta area nonprofits, as well as campus organizations and programs.
 Within the city’s diverse and ever expanding nonprofit and community service sector, you are sure to find an opportunity that fits you.

 Conveniently located in Student Center West, we provide assistance for students, student groups, staff and faculty with regards to volunteerism, community service and service learning.
 In addition, Civic Engagement serves as a clearinghouse and think tank for outreach programs in the metropolitan Atlanta area.
-Feel free to visit our office in 475 Student Center West or call us at 404-413-1550.
-You can also sign-up for our electronic newsletter.
+Feel free to visit our office in Student Center West, Suite 475, or call us at 404-413-1550.

 Civic Engagement promotes and encourages opportunities for community service and service-learning that enhance student learning and advance community development while responding to societal issues and concerns.